Last Edited: April 2020

-My main digital camera is an Olympus OM-D E-M10 which I bought in 2015 so is getting on a bit now.
+My main digital camera is an Olympus OM-D E-M10 Mark III which I purchased in February this year.
+My older model Mark I which I bought in 2015 has been passed on to the OH.

 - I have a couple of good lenses (M.ZUIKO DIGITAL 45mm 1:1.8 and a M.ZUIKO DIGITAL ED 60mm 1:2.8 Macro) which are brilliant for capturing a shallow depth of field.
 The prime lens is great in low light too for instance inside a church.